 The final step is ignition.
 Most cigar smokers are aware that ignition should happen on a rotation.
 Yet, few if any of them are paying attention to how the cigar is being rotated.
 By using the cigar band as a visual gauge, it’s possible to make exact, measured rotations with the cigar to ensure a great ignition.

-Begin with the band label facing upwards.
+Begin with the brand label facing upwards.
 Toast each side of the cigar for a few seconds, rotating by 90 degrees each time.
 When you’ve toasted the tip of the cigar, it will ignite with a little puffing.
 When a flame appears on the cigar, it is time to rotate, again by 90 degrees.
 Flame up, rotate.
 Flame up, rotate.
 This will lead to a very even amber line that you can check by blowing gently on the end of the cigar.
-If you did it correct, this amber line will have a very small variance in one direction or the other.
+If you did it correctly, this amber line will have a very small variance in one direction or the other.
 It’s the best indicator that you are lit and ready to smoke.

 Cigars Are Works of Art: Summing It All Up